TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

     rendered with the TYPO3 theme.
 However they will only work if you follow these rules:

-    *   TYPO3 third party extensions: composer name, example: `georgringer/news`
+    *   TYPO3 third-party extensions: Composer name, example: `georgringer/news`
-    *   System extensions: composer name, example: `typo3/cms-adminpanel`
+    *   System extensions: Composer name, example: `typo3/cms-adminpanel`
     *   A shortcode supported by the theme:
         :ref:`Available default inventories <t3renderguides:available-default-inventories>`